-Each accreditation review and site visit is conducted by a team of 2 professionally trained program evaluators.
+Each accreditation site visit is conducted by a team of two professionally trained program evaluators.
 COSMA selects site visit team members from a pool of well-qualified persons with experience in the evaluation process.
 The team Chair is appointed by COSMA headquarters and is responsible for assuring that the visit is conducted objectively.
 The composition of the team and the qualifications of its members are influenced by the institution's size, program complexity, and number of off-campus locations.

 COSMA is committed to avoiding potential conflicts of interest by evaluators, and thus uses the following guidelines when determining site visit team composition:

 - No member of the team will have had a recent affiliation with the institution being considered for accreditation, nor will the team member have relatives who are employees of the institution.

 - No member of the team will be a graduate of the institution being considered for accreditation.